Manka-Mohamet/solo/README.md

 # solo

+solo is a toy programming language, and is not meant for use of real programming - it only meant for education and learning.

 solo is dynamicly typed scripting language,
 That uses somali keywords.
 this project started when i was learning compiler and language design.